For the scones:

 - 1 1/2 cups (about 8 oz) fresh strawberries, diced

 - 3/4 cup buttermilk, very cold

 - 1 cup powdered sugar

 - Line a baking sheet with parchment paper or grease the bottom.

-- For both methods: transfer mixture to a large bowl and add buttermilk, lime zest and vanilla in a circle over the flour mixture.
+- For both methods: transfer the mixture to a large mixing bowl and add the strawberries and mix lightly with a spoon or rubber spatula.

 - Mix with a spatula or fork until it barely comes together, but don't mix too much or the scones will be tough and flat.